10 ways businesses can protect customer data'The ICO told businesses that ultimately it is their responsibility to ensure customer data is secure'

 7. Implement full disk protection and encrypt sensitive data stored on servers or removable media for sharing with business partners.

 Is there a weak link in your encryption strategy?

 8. Use application control to keep track of, and restrict, unnecessary software that reduces security without adding any needed benefit.

 9. Implement a data protection policy which guides employees on how to keep personal data secure

 10. If you move to the cloud make sure that the ability to encrypt the data – both in the cloud and also when being transferred – is on your core requirements list.

 And… what consumers can do to protect themselves

-2. When buying on eBay or other marketplaces, try to avoid paying funds directly into sellers’ accounts.
-Paying by credit card or PayPal generally gives you better consumer protection if the goods don’t arrive.
+Paying by credit card or PayPal on Amazon or other marketplaces generally gives you better consumer protection if the goods don’t arrive.

 You should also avoid risking your money falling into the hands of fraudulent sellers.